openfoodfoundation/ofn-install/README.md

 `ansible-playbook user.yml -f 10 -vvvv`

-(It won't run on standard AWS ubuntu images)
+(It won't run, and dosnt need to, on standard AWS ubuntu images)

 Build the server
 ----------------